hghcomphys/remote-alarm-system/README.md

 - Buzzer pin ➡ G15
 - Push button ➡ G2

 **Important:** A large electrolytic capacitor (470 or 1000 uF) is certainly required in order to stabilize the GSM module with its current spike.
-Connect it to the `GND` and `VCC` pins and as close as possible to the module.
+It should be connected to the `GND` and `VCC` pins and as close as possible to the module.

 ## Code adjustment